Emmerson Boyce: Wigan Athletic

 Boyce was back in the starting line-up at the beginning of the 2010–11 season, but suffered an injury against Bolton Wanderers in October 2010.
 He was initially expected to recover in two weeks, but was sidelined for considerably longer after aggravating the injury in training.
 He returned to the side on 8 January 2011 in the 3–2 FA Cup victory against Hull City.
 He appeared 22 times in the league, and started in the final game of the season against Stoke City, making a goal line clearance in the first half to keep the score level.
 Wigan went on to win the game 1–0, securing Premier League survival on the last day of the season for a second time.
 Boyce was the only Wigan player to play in both the Stoke game and the match against Sheffield United in 2007.

 In August 2011, Boyce signed a new two-year contract at the club.
 On 25 February 2012, he made his 146th Premier League appearance in a 0–0 draw against Aston Villa, making him the club's record holder for most appearances in the Premier League.
 On 21 April, he scored his fifth league goal for Wigan in a 2–1 away defeat to Fulham.
 On 9 May, Boyce was given the outstanding achievement award at Wigan's end of season awards.
 He followed this up on 13 May, the final match of the season, by scoring two goals against Wolves, including a spectacular volley from outside the penalty box.

 In May 2013 he captained Wigan to win the FA Cup over Manchester City and jointly lifted the cup with non playing club captain Gary Caldwell.
 In March 2014, he was once again instrumental in captaining Wigan to an upset over Manchester City, this time in the 2014 FA Cup Quarterfinals.

 Blackpool

 In August 2015, Boyce ended a 9-year stay at Wigan and joined Blackpool on a free transfer.
 He was then released by Blackpool following their relegation from League One.

 Ashton Town FC

 In August 2020 Boyce came out of retirement to sign for Ashton Town FC after an invitation from chairman Mark Hayes.

 Coaching

 After retiring in 2016 Boyce rejoined Wigan as an academy coach.

+In July 2024, Boyce was appointed as the manager of the newly formed Wigan Athletic Women.
+He took charge of the team for the 2024/25 season, in which the team won Lancashire Women's County League Championship title, winning all 17 matches, reached the Challenge Cup Semi-Final and the League Cup Final.
+In May 2025, after the close of the 2024/25 season, Boyce announced he was stepping down from his role.